davidmoyes22/ai-case-study/README.md

 | Bounce Rate | 91.97% | 58.36% | 50.71% |
 Bounce Rate Growth| -7.18% | -24.24% | -2.74% |

+From this data, we can assume that Signifyd and Risified are providing solutions with a more engaging user experience.
+Their customers spend more time on the site each time they visit are are significantly less likely to drop-off after only viewing one page.
+It seems like both of those companies are making investments in improving that experience as evidenced by their significant growth in visit duration.

 ## Recommendations